M.S. Degree with a Major in Chemistry

 - International Admissions

-Effective Fall 2011, any student without a BA or BS in chemistry or biochemistry must take the subject GRE in chemistry or biochemistry.
+Any student without a BA or BS in chemistry or biochemistry must take the subject GRE in chemistry or biochemistry.

 Please note that even if you are not submitting an application for a graduate assistantship, all applicants to the Graduate Program in the Department of Chemistry are also required to submit three (3) letters of recommendation and responses to the four personal statements that are requested on the application form for a graduate assistantship.